 E1T1 has worked since 2012 teaching and training people of all ages in technology and helping them gain employment.

-Starting in Cambridge, MA, E1T1 partnered with schools like Prospect Hill Academy and Cambridge Rindge and Latin School, as well as a program with Makerere University, Kisubi High School, Mugwanya Summit College, and Bishop Stuart University, Mbarara, Uganda.
+Starting in 2014, E1T1 partnered with schools in the US like Prospect Hill Academy, as well as abroad with Makerere University, Kisubi High School, Mugwanya Summit College, and Bishop Stuart University, Mbarara, Uganda.

-Clients included seven nonprofit organizations and four service companies.
+Clients included sixteen nonprofit organizations and four service companies.

-In 2018, E1T1 expanded to the San Francisco Bay area, adding collaborations with schools like Bessie Carmichael School and Lick-Wilmerding High School.
+In 2018, E1T1 expanded, adding collaborations with schools like Bessie Carmichael School, San Francisco Community School, and Lick-Wilmerding High School.

 In 2020, E1T1 added fully online programs and expanded to offer internships for college undergraduates and graduate students, and adult internships for those seeking a career change.